yoimerdr/gallerynpy/README.md

 insensitive_color
  A valid hexadecimal color, it's used for color when slide name is not selected

+frame_color
+  A valid hexadecimal color, it's used for background of the frame where are the buttons

 show_pages_bar
  Set True if you want to show the bar for the overflow slide names

 pages_bar_style
  The style for the bar for the overflow slide names

 ```

 ## Gallerynpy names